seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part15-Recording-Payments.md

 ### 3. Build recordCustomerPayment

-Create the folder src/app/dashboard/payments/ and inside it, actions.ts:
+Create the folder `src/app/dashboard/payments/` and inside it, `actions.ts`:

 ```ts
 "use server";